MicrosoftDocs/Viva/Viva/glint/setup/reopen-survey.md

 - The **Phased Access** user role can't access the results of this survey until the role is regranted access.
 - Review and reschedule any Nudges already set.
 They also aren't rescheduled automatically.

-## Extend a survey that hasn't closed
+## Extend a survey cycle that hasn't closed

-When a survey is extended before its close date - therefore, the survey close notification isn't sent - the notification generation automatically updates.
-The default for survey close notifications is three days post survey close.
+When a survey cycle is extended *before* its original close date, the notification generation automatically updates to reflect the new close date.
+The default for the survey end notification email is three days post survey cycle close.
 >
->Example:
+> Example:
 >
-> - The survey close date is March 10.
-The survey close notification is set to send on March 13.
+> - The survey end date is March 10.
+The survey end notification email is set to send on March 13.
 > - On March 8, you extend the close date to March 15.
 The survey close notification automatically moves to March 18.

 ## Procedure for reopening or extending a survey